 For the pork, I prefer using pork shoulder for braised pork dishes.
 A simple blend of aromatics, 2 hours later and you have tender, fall apart pork.

-If you’re preparing the pork a head of time, keep the meat in the liquid to prevent it from drying out.
+If you’re preparing the pork ahead of time, keep the meat in the liquid to prevent it from drying out.

 Meanwhile, prepare your onions, salsa and cilantro pesto.
-For the salsa, you can increase or decrease the amount of jalapenos depending on how spicy you want the salsa.
+For the salsa, you can increase or decrease the number of jalapenos depending on how spicy you want the salsa.
 If you’re feeling really brave, use a habanero instead of the fresh jalapeno.

 When roasting the jalapeno, you can either do so on directly on the stove top or in the oven.
 If roasting in the oven, roast at 400 degrees F for 7-10 minutes or until the jalapeno has blackened.